andrewwinke123/Bards-Quest/README.md

 I got my typing audio from [this youtube channel](https://www.youtube.com/watch?v=zY4FIuYg9kE).

 I got my fonts from Google Fonts and used the font Raleway.

+I styled my buttons with the help of [getcssscan.com](https://getcssscan.com/css-buttons-examples).

 My pictures were all turned into vector images and edited/mashed together by me, but their source material was found on various websites: